systemed/tilemaker/README.md

 rapidjson (MIT) and sqlite_modern_cpp (MIT) are bundled in the include/ directory.

-On OS X, you can install all dependencies with Homebrew.
+On OS X, you can install all dependencies with Homebrew:

+	brew install protobuf boost lua51 luabind

 On Ubuntu, start with:

 	apt-get install build-essential liblua5.1-0 liblua5.1-0-dev libprotobuf-dev libsqlite3-dev protobuf-compiler